|

 the workplace in education issues and changes in production.
 The working groups will

-present their findings before the end of 1999.
 The great challenge for Finnish society is to strengthen both

 employees know-how and the sustained use of human resources.
 Working lifes